Anjum48/rl-examples/README.md

 - GAE was used in all algorithms except for DPPG
 - Where possible, I've added an LSTM layer to the policy and value functions.
-This usually made the more complex environments more stable
+This usually made the more complex environments more stable (but slower)
 - DPPO is currently a bit unstable.
 Work in progress

 ## Training